GKE-to-GKE Clustermesh Preparation

 This is a step-by-step guide on how to install and prepare Google Kubernetes Engine (GKE) clusters to meet the requirements for the clustermesh feature.

-In this guide we will deploy two zonal, single node GKE clusters in different regions for the express purpose of creating a cost-effective environment to deploy a clustermesh to.
+This guide describes how to deploy two zonal, single node GKE clusters in different regions for the express purpose of creating a cost-effective environment to deploy a clustermesh to.
 Ideal for development/learning purposes.

 Note